zappingseb/stravachaser/README.md

 ### City Select

 The app now first allows to select a city by radius and see the segments in a map.
 The map highlights each segment by the average speed on the segment.
 The city radius gets drawn into the map such that you can see how much of e.g. London you covered with 20 km radius.

 ![City Select](https://raw.githubusercontent.com/zappingseb/stravachaser/master/inst/www/images/app.png)

 ### Segment View

-Each single segment on the map can be chosen and the leaderboard for the segment can be explored on STRAVA.
+Every single segment on the map can be chosen and the leaderboard for the segment can be explored on STRAVA.

 ![Segment access](https://raw.githubusercontent.com/zappingseb/stravachaser/master/inst/www/images/segment_access.png)

 ### Animated bars

 To show that there is a race going on, the app animates all bar charts.
 Meaning whenever you change the Race settings of two cities some bar charts will get updated as an animation.
 This function was implemented as a `shiny` output that can be reused in other apps, too.
 The Javascript behind allows even sending multiple bars inside a `JSON` to be rendered under each other and have a maximum length of the maximum of all bars.

 ![](https://raw.githubusercontent.com/zappingseb/stravachaser/master/inst/www/images/barchart.gif)
 ![](https://raw.githubusercontent.com/zappingseb/stravachaser/master/inst/www/images/barchart2.gif)

 ### Candlestick

-Just for the selection of the gender I built an R-package to construct a candle-stick input.
+Just for the selection of the gender, I built an R-package to construct a candle-stick input.
 The package can be found under [https://github.com/zappingseb/shinycandlestick](https://github.com/zappingseb/shinycandlestick).

 ![](https://raw.githubusercontent.com/zappingseb/stravachaser/master/inst/www/images/candlestick.png)